Mean field conditions for coalescing random walks: Introduction

-Now assume that the initial state $\eta_0\in \sO^{\bV}$ is random and that the random variables $\{\eta_0(x)\}_{x\in V}$ are iid and have common law $\mu$ which is not a point mass.
-In this case one can show via duality that the law of the consensus time $\tau$ is that of $\Ctime_{K\wedge n}$, where $K$ is a $\N$-valued random variable independent of the coalescing random walks, defined by:
+Now assume that the initial state $\eta_0\in\sO^{\bV}$ is random and that the random variables $\{\eta_0(x)\}_{x\in V}$ are i.i.d. and have common law $\mu$ which is not a point mass.
+In this case one can show via duality that the law of the consensus time $\tau$ is that of $\Ctime _{K\wedge n}$, where $K$ is a $\N$-valued random variable independent of the coalescing random walks, defined by

-and for each $1\leq k\leq n$
+and for each $1\leq k\leq n$,

 Thus the key step in analyzing the voter model via our techniques is to prove approximations for the distribution of $\Ctime_k$.
-Theorems \ref{thm:transitive} and \ref{thm:general} imply mean-field behavior for $\Ctime=\Ctime_1$.
+Theorems \ref {thm:transitive} and~\ref{thm:general} imply mean-field behavior for $\Ctime=\Ctime_1$.
 A quick inspection of the proofs reveals that the same bounds for Wasserstein distance can be obtained for $\Ctime_k$ for any $1\leq k\leq n$.
-It follows that: \begin{theorem}[Proof omitted]Let $\bV,\sO$ and $\mu$ be as above, and consider the voter model defined by $\bV$, $\sO$ and by the generator $Q$ corresponding to transition rates $q(x,y)$.
-Assume that the sequence $\{\Zee{i}\}_{i\geq 2}$ is defined as in \eqnref{defZi}, and also that $K$ has the law described above and is independent from the $\Zee{i}$.
-Define $\ratio$ and $\alpha(Q)$ as in Theorems \ref{thm:transitive} and \ref{thm:general}.
-Then the consensus time $\tau$ for this voter model satisfies: \end{theorem}
+It follows that: \begin{theorem}[(Proof omitted)]Let $\bV,\sO$ and $\mu$ be as above, and consider the voter model defined by $\bV$, $\sO$ and by the generator $Q$ corresponding to transition rates $q(x,y)$.\vadjust{\goodbreak} Assume that the sequence $\{\mathsf{Z}_{i}\}_{i\geq2}$ is defined as in \eqnref{defZi}, and also that~$K$ has the law described above and is independent from the $\mathsf{Z}_{i}$.
+Define $\rho(Q)$ and $\alpha (Q)$ as in Theorems~\ref{thm:transitive} and~\ref{thm:general}.
+Then the consensus time $\tau$ for this voter model satisfies